What needs to be hallmarked?

 * As with any law, the 1973 Hallmarking Act being no exception, there are exemptions to the hallmarking requirements.

 The most applicable for this website being Gold of a weight less than 1 gram and Silver of a weight less than 7.78gm, (based on the precious metal weight only) do not require hallmarking when made in the UK.
 Also an article which is intended for dispatch to a destination outside the UK.

-The Members of the Hallmarking Convention are currently Austria, Cyprus, Czech Republic, Denmark, Finland, Hungary, Ireland, Israel, Latvia, Lithuania, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Sweden, Switzerland, United Kingdom.
-The Observers are currently Kroatia, Italy, Sri Lanka, Ukraine.
+The Members of the Hallmarking Convention are currently Austria, Croatia, Cyprus, Czech Republic, Denmark, Finland, Hungary, Ireland, Israel, Latvia, Lithuania, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Sweden, Switzerland, United Kingdom.
+The Observers are currently Italy, Servia, Sri Lanka, Ukraine.